Christ-Mind-Teachings/cmi-col/index.md

 </p>

 <p>
-Choose Only Love is a compliation of seven volumes, five of which are available now.
-The remaining volumes are expected to be avilalbe by the end of 2021.
-Each will be added to the Library as they are ready.
+Choose Only Love is a compliation of seven volumes, six of which are available now.
+The last volume is expected to be avilalbe by the end of 2021.
 </p>

 </div>